ro-rok/CineTracker/README.md

 Users can interact with the movie page through various actions:

-##### Add Movie to List

-Users can add movies to their personal list and specify the category (Watched, Plan to Watch, or Dropped) and rating for each movie.
+- Add Movie to List: Users can add movies to their personal list and specify the category (Watched, Plan to Watch, or Dropped) and rating for each movie.

-##### Update Movie Status and Rating

-Users can update the status (category) and rating of movies in their list.
+- Update Movie Status and Rating: Users can update the status (category) and rating of movies in their list.

-##### Delete Movie from List

-Users can delete movies from their list.
+- Delete Movie from List: Users can delete movies from their list.

 #### - User Reviews